erwindon/SaltGUI/docs/README.md

 selecting the actual category.
 Otherwise that choice remains hidden.
 Templates can be in multiple categories when a list of categories is assigned.

-When at least one template is assigned to a key, then you can select a template by typing that key while using any other screen in SaltGUI.
-Otherwise that choice remains hidden.
+When a key is assigned to a template, then you can activate a template by typing that key while using any screen in SaltGUI.
+Only keys that can be typed without shift/alt/ctrl are useable.

 ## Jobs